ThomasVon2021/blikvm-site/docs/en/BLIKVM-PCIe-installation.md

 ## **9.Install the product into the computer case**

-!!! note "Disconnect power and wiring, install the product on the motherboard, and reconnect the cables after installation is complete."
+!!! note "Disconnect power and wiring, install the product on the motherboard, and reconnect the cables after installation is complete.
+The color of ATX cable received in different batches may be different.
+Please directly refer to the pin definition for connection"
     ![blikvm_in_case](assets/images/BLIKVM-PCIe/BLIKVM_PCIe_Installation_Guide.assets/blikvm_in_case.jpg){width="300"}
     ![OLED_display_out](assets/images/BLIKVM-PCIe/BLIKVM_PCIe_Installation_Guide.assets/OLED_display_out.jpg){width="300"}
     ![finish_installation_1](assets/images/BLIKVM-PCIe/BLIKVM_PCIe_Installation_Guide.assets/finish_installation_1.jpg){width="300"}